-Nursing and Midwifery students benefit from a cutting edge learning environment thanks to our state-of-the-art Clinical Simulation Centre which replicates a fully operational mini-hospital, its wards and specialist units including intensive care, paediatric and maternity suites, complete with the technologies you would find in an acute hospital.
+Students on our Nursing courses and Midwifery degree benefit from a cutting edge learning environment thanks to our state-of-the-art Clinical Simulation Centre which replicates a fully operational mini-hospital, its wards and specialist units including intensive care, paediatric and maternity suites, complete with the technologies you would find in an acute hospital.

-The Maternity unit is home to advanced birthing and maternal simulators (Gaumard Noelle) which can be programmed to simulate various stages of pregnancy and related scenarios.
+The Maternity unit is home to advanced birthing and maternal simulators which can be programmed to simulate various stages of pregnancy and related scenarios.

-Supervised practice placements are an integral part of the courses offered by the School of Care Sciences.
+Supervised practice placements are an integral part of the midwifery and nursing courses offered by the School of Care Sciences.
 Students work alongside registered practitioners to care for patients with multiple and complex care needs.
-Due to our central location in South Wales, students benefit from working with a diverse range of populations across our three partner health boards – Cwm Taf, Abertawe Bro Morgannwg and Aneurin Bevan.
+Due to our central location in South Wales, students benefit from working with a diverse range of populations across our partner health boards.

 Graduating students are qualified to start work as a staff nurse or midwife.
 Graduates are employed as registered nurses and midwives in the NHS and in the independent sector.
 Employers are keen to attract University of South Wales students because they know they are confident, competent and safe practitioners.